Visit Kuala Lumpur

 Special offers in Kuala Lumpur

-Free flights and 25% singles.
+Free flights and suite upgrades.
 Free upgrade to First Class

 The former Rangoon, now Yangon, is an aeonian melting pot of culture, people and religion.
 Spiritual and enriching, three nights in this gorgeous city will leave you thirsty for more.

 Top itineraries in Kuala Lumpur

 Pair the cultural riches of Kuala Lumpur with a five-star stay on Malaysia's tropical east coast.
 Here, at your indulgent beachfront hotel, you'll relax with spa treatments and gourmet dining, all the while looking out to sweeping, palm-framed views of the South China Sea.